 The quantitative and qualitative individual performance of the employee (in accordance with Section 5 (1) 3 InstitutsVergV, particularly when consumers' interests are directly affected), and the success of the business unit and the overall bank are considered in determining the amount of the bonus.
 Qualitative factors include, but are not limited to client satisfaction, consideration of sustainability factors (ESG) and client interest, compliance with regulations (e.g. avoidance of conflicts of interest), the assumption of additional tasks or responsibilities (including in projects, for instance), innovation initiatives and/or quality improvements, and the development of sustainable client relationships.
-However, these factors are only guidelines because there is no single formula according to which the bonus is measured.
+The measurement of compliance with the qualitative criteria is generally the responsibility of the respective supervisor or the person responsible for determining the amount of the bonus payment.
+In this context, the findings of the Compliance and Human Resources departments regarding possible violations of regulatory requirements or internal guidelines obtained in the course of regular monitoring activities shall be taken into account.